ccpu/electron-toolkit/packages/electron-vite-toolkit/README.md

 #### `createRendererViteConfig(options?)`

-Creates a Vite configuration for React renderer processes with Tailwind CSS support.
+Creates a base Vite configuration for renderer processes.
+Include your own plugins such as React and Tailwind CSS.

 **Parameters:**